• Menu

 When it comes to the transportation of temperature-sensitive goods, there are a lot of variables that may impact the temperature ranges of the load inside the reefer such as different weather conditions or varying day and night temperatures.

-To ensure that the products arrive fresh upon delivery, the driver needs to be aware of using the correct temperature settings.
+To ensure that the refrigerated freight arrive fresh upon delivery safe, the driver needs to be aware of using the correct temperature settings on his reefer trailer.

 Set point and temperature settings